anshul45-github/My-First-Project/README.md

 ---------------In case, you are stuck somewhere, then at the end I'll list all the passwords and methods to deobfuscate the codes-----------------

+**NOTE:-** No obfuscation tools have been used to obfuscate the code.
+No AI tools have been used to structure the code.

 **DETAILED EXPLANATION**

 When you run the python code, it asks for a password.
 If you enter right password, it tells you the key to access the java code.